kyle-ilantzis/Function-N/README.md

 ##Function currying##

-You can partially apply a function of N by supplying it with some value and receiving a function of N - 1.
+You can partially apply a function of N by supplying it with some value and receive a function of N - 1.
 Each function of N provides a curry function to do so.
 For example

     Function2<Integer, Integer, Integer> add = (x, y) -> x + y;